SoftwareDesignLab/SBOM-Plugfest/README.md

 1. `cd gui`
 2. `npm -ci`
 3. `npm run ...`
+> Select the option for your use case
-    - `web-start`: Runs an angular instance of the application for development purposes
+- `npm run web-start`: Runs an angular instance of the application for development purposes
-    - `web-build`: Generates an index.html and build folder for the angular application for web deployment
+- `npm run web-build`: Generates an index.html and build folder for the angular application for web deployment
-    - `electron-start`: Launches an electron instance of the application
+- `npm run electron-start`: Launches an electron instance of the application
-    - `windows-build`: Generates a standalone application (.exe) file and directory for deployment with the backend built and included with
+- `npm run windows-build`: Generates a standalone application (.exe) file and directory for deployment with the backend built and included with

 ## Comparison